 Dr Sandra Scott is one of the UK’s most experienced media psychiatrists.
 After studying at Bart’s for her MBBS in medicine, she trained as a psychiatrist at the Maudsley Hospital in South London.
 Her work has included family therapy, cognitive behavioural therapy, acute adult psychiatry and neuro-psychiatry.

 Her media career began with the BBC2 series Confidence Lab, after which she was invited to consult for many high profile factual and reality entertainment series including I’m a Celebrity, Get Me Out of Here!, Made in Chelsea, Hell’s Kitchen, Dancing On Ice, and 71 Degrees North.
 Within the factual genre, programmes include 4 Goes Mad, Sex – The Great Debate, Tomorrow’s World, Supersize Superskinny the ground-breaking documentary Boys Alone, Second Chance and Inside the Mind of ...Mao, in which she also took a presenting role.

 As an expert presenter, on-screen appearances include Big Brother, Tool Academy and the BBC mental health website Headroom.
 Other television appearances include Hard Cash, Liquid News, and Sports Relief.

+Sandra has written for many publications including Heat, Marie Claire, the New Scientist and The Times Educational Supplement.
 She is also the patron of ChildHope, a British charity established in 1990, which strives to improve the lives and defend the rights of street children worldwide.